COW-Exchange/cow-backend/README.md

 Functions from ecb-euro-exchange

 - get<br />
-  Fetches and resolves the promise using axios
+  Fetches and resolves the promise using axios.
 - assertString<br />
   Checks if the resolved data is in fact a string.
 Not sure why would this be needed.
 - parse<br />